Commercial Door Locks: The Complete Guide for Door Hardware Professionals, Contractors, and DIY Enthusiasts

 Mortise Locks

-Mortise locks are highly durable and offer enhanced security due to their robust internal mechanisms.
+Mortise locks offer enhanced security due to their robust internal mechanisms.
 They are perfect for exterior doors in high-traffic areas.
-Examples include: Corbin Russwin CL3800 Series and Yale 5400LN Series.
+Examples include Corbin Russwin CL3800 Series and Yale 5400LN Series.

-Keyless locks eliminate the need for physical keys, offering flexibility with keypad codes, access cards, or biometric systems.
+Keyless locks eliminate the need for physical keys.
+Different models come with keypad codes, access cards, or biometric systems.
 These locks are ideal for businesses requiring audit trails and remote management.
-Examples include: Kaba E-Plex E2031XSLL626 and Schlage FE595.
+Examples include Kaba E-Plex E2031XSLL626 and Schlage FE595.

 Deadbolts